-I am the public relations and communications coordinator at Loggerhead Marinelife Center, a nonprofit sea turtle hospital and ocean conservation hub in Juno Beach, Florida.
-I manage the center’s local, national and global media relations and serve as the staff photographer.
-I not only get to combine my love of storytelling and science, but also work with an outstanding team that shares a passion for environmental stewardship and conservation.
+I am the public relations and social media specialist for the Cultural Council of Palm Beach County, a nonprofit support agency for arts and culture in The Palm Beaches.
+I not only get to combine my love of storytelling and art, but also work with an outstanding team that shares a passion for education.

 After graduating from PBA, I took a full-time position as the web content producer in Palm Beach Atlantic University’s marketing department.
 I updated content for PBA’s website and co-managed the social media channels.
 That was the best first post-graduation job I could have asked for.
 Before that, I interned at the Palm Beach Daily News and at Loggerhead Marinelife Center.
 Both internships gave me valuable experience that helped launch my career in communications.

 I wish that I knew just how much time would be spent at work.
 I think many students assume they’ll have so much more free time as a “working” adult; but in reality, most of your day is spent at work.
 That’s why it’s important to find a career you truly love!
 As a Type-A personality, I put everything I am into everything I do.
 That means it can be a challenge to find the ever-important work/life balance.
 You have to fight for it.

 " Gain as much experience in college as you can."